 They range from simple plates of toasted bread and spread to elaborate dishes involving a massive octopus!

-If you are feeling adventurous, you can actually travel through Spain and sample the different tapas which the regions are particularly proud of.
+If you feel adventurous, you can actually travel through Spain and sample the different tapas that the regions are particularly proud of.

 If you have yet to embark on this journey, let’s settle for enumerating which of the best Spanish tapas food you should give a try.

 Tapas are, in general, small plates of food.
 If you are served gambas, for example, as a tapa, it will be in a small portion.
 Tapas in Spain is served alongside alcoholic beverages.